-Re-orient this as a shoreline hiking experience with premium bird and wildlife viewing and opportunities to observe intertidal life.
+Provide a high-quality rainforest and shoreline hiking experience.
+Feature premium bird, wildlife and intertidal life viewing, and an ABAAS accessible overlook in the northeastern end of the Inner Lagoon.
 The trail connects the Bartlett River (in designated Wilderness), the Beardslee Islands Tidal Cut, and the Inner Lagoon Dock (with the NPS headquarters area as a multi-modal hub with other trail connections).
 Retain spur link to the existing park entrance road trailhead.
 Enhance visitor experiences with design considerations for scenic views, aesthetics (minimal boardwalk profile and natural colors that blend when viewed from afar), night skies, wildlife viewing best practices, forest-edge birding blinds, and clear distinctions between public and non-public use areas.
-Within designated Wilderness, construct as a singlelane soft-tread trail using only native materials and reuse portions of the existing trail that are durable.
+Construct portions as a single-lane soft-tread trail using only native materials and reuse portions of the existing trail that are durable.
 Construct the rest as movable elevated structures such as boardwalks on helical piers that allow for periodic location adjustments to maintain the shoreline experience and adjust for isostatic rebound.
-Mitigate to address resource concerns including wildlife obstruction on boardwalks and wildlife disturbance, and to discourage off-trail access into sensitive estuary and wetland areas.
+Mitigate to address resource concerns including Wilderness character impacts, wildlife obstruction on boardwalks and wildlife disturbance, and to discourage offtrail access into sensitive estuary, wetland, and tidal cut areas.

-Analyzed Action: Approximately 1.4 miles of new route would be built on the shoreline and along the tidal cut (some portions in designated Wilderness), as a narrower rustic boardwalk (up to 36" wide) on helical piers or other elevated structures that can be periodically shifted toward the water to maintain the shoreline experience as isostatic rebound occurs.
+Analyzed Action: Approximately one mile of new route would be built on the shoreline and along the tidal cut (some portions in designated Wilderness), as a Class 3 ABAAS and narrower rustic boardwalk (up to 36" wide) on helical piers or other elevated structures that can be periodically shifted toward the water to maintain the shoreline experience as isostatic rebound occurs.
 This would include the minimum required site modifications (based on wilderness analysis during pre-design).
-The closed trail segment would no longer be maintained and about .75 miles would be spot revegetated to discourage public access.
+End the ABAAS boardwalk at a new 12-person overlook destination just outside the designated Wilderness boundary in the northeastern Inner Lagoon.
+Approximately .6 miles of new and existing route within rainforest would be upgraded to meet sustainable trail standards as a durable soft-tread trail using native materials.
+The closed trail segment would no longer be maintained and about.70 miles would be spot revegetated to discourage public access.
 All inner lagoon kayak operations (racks and launching) would be consolidated to a site at the end of an expanded park headquarters parking area with a connecting path to the boardwalk that enables launching and consolidates foot traffic to reduce shoreline vegetation impacts.
 [EA]